Crispy Rice Salad Recipe Fresh, Crunchy and Easy

 Lemony Skillet Chicken Gyro Wraps with Creamy Cucumber Sauce

-2. Toss the rice with oil and spread it on a baking tray in a thin layer, making sure it’s not piled up or it won’t crisp evenly.
+2. Toss the rice with oil and spread it out on a baking sheet in a thin layer.
+Try not to pile it up, or it won’t crisp evenly.

-4. While the rice is baking, prep everything else so you’re not rushing later — chop veggies small enough so you get a bit of everything in each bite.
+5. While the rice is baking, prep the vegetables.
+Keep everything chopped fairly small so you get a bit of everything in each bite.

-5. If you’re using broccoli, cook it briefly and then cool it down so it keeps color and doesn’t turn mushy.
+6. If you’re using broccoli, cook it briefly and cool it down so it stays bright and doesn’t go mushy.

-6. In a small bowl, mix the dressing ingredients and taste it — it should be slightly strong on its own, because it mellows once mixed in.
+7. In a small bowl, mix the dressing and taste it.
+It should be slightly strong on its own — it mellows once everything is combined.

-7. Add all the veggies, herbs, and green onions to a large bowl and toss with the dressing first, not the rice yet.
+8. Add the vegetables, herbs, and green onions to a large bowl and toss with the dressing first.

-8. Once the rice is crispy and slightly cooled (not piping hot), add it on top instead of mixing it in right away — this keeps that crunch.
+9. Once the rice is crispy and slightly cooled (not piping hot), add it on top.

 Crispy rice salad with fresh vegetables and herbs shown in a collage with step by step visuals and bold text overlay